Motorcycle accidents are common in California and often lead to serious injury or death, especially for the riders. Accidents can be the result of:

 - Xavier was injured as a result of the defect.

-We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.
+Our California motorcycle accident lawyers have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities throughout northern, central, and southern California.
 We create attorney-client relationships with injury victims every day.

 Disclaimer: Past settlement amounts in motorcycle accident cases do not guarantee future motorcycle accident settlement offers.